bitpay/bitcore/README.md

 # On the Air-gapped device
 airgapped$ bit genkey
-airgapped$ bit export -o wallet.dat --readonly  #(or --readwrite if you need the proxy to be able to propose transactions)
+airgapped$ bit export -o toProxy  --access readwrite  #(or --readonly if proxy wont be allowed to propose transactions)

 # On the proxy machine
+proxy$ bit import toProxy
-proxy$ bit join secret -i wallet.dat proxy$ bit balance
+proxy$ bit join secret      # Or bit create proxy$ bit address          # Only if readwrite access was granted proxy$ bit balance

 # Export pending transaction to be signed offline